 This series is called “Successful Queries.”
 This installment is with agent Alyssa Reuben (Paradigm Literary) for Moses Gates's travel memoir, HIDDEN CITIES: Travels to the Secret Corners of the World's Great Metropolises; A Memoir of Urban Exploration (Tarcher, March 2013).

-A travel memoir is a travel writing genre all its own.
-It is not a guidebook, trip diary or marketing piece for the Sunday paper.
-Rather, it is a delicate mixture of recollection and reflection that reveals how a journey, or a series of journeys, transformed the writer.
-Guest column by Susan Pohlman, author of the travel memoir Halfway to Each Other: How a Year In Italy Brought Our Family Home.
-Good Housekeeping called the book "a remarkable story."
+Author Susan Pohlman shares her tips on how to write a travel memoir, which is a travel writing genre all its own.
+It's not a guidebook, trip diary, or marketing piece for the Sunday paper.
+Rather, it reveals how a journey, or a series of journeys, transformed the writer.

 At lunch on the first day of the Book Passage Travel Writers & Photographers Conference, a writer ends up sitting next to a guidebook publisher.
 The writer asks why there’s never been a guidebook to Europe for beginners, and the publisher replies, “That’s a good idea.
 What would you put in it?”
 By the end of the conference, the writer has a contract to write—you guessed it—a guidebook to Europe for beginners. by Linda Formichelli